Consistent text-to-image generation via scene de-contextualization: Introduction

 Text-to-image (T2I) generation \citep{shi2024instantbooth, saharia2022photorealistic, ramesh2021zero} aims to synthesize visually compelling and semantically faithful images from prompts.
 From artistic design to personalized media production, T2I models such as GAN \citep{Tao_2022_CVPR} and Stable Diffusion \citep{rombach2022high} have demonstrated remarkable capability in producing novel scenes that align closely with user intent.
 However, in narrative-driven visual tasks involving recurring characters or entities, such as animation/video~\citep{lei2025animateanything}, personalized storytelling \citep{avrahami2024chosen}, cinematic pre-visualization~\citep{tao2024storyimager}, and digital avatars \citep{wang2023rodin}, mere alignment with scene descriptions is insufficient: The subject’s IDentity (ID) must remain consistent across generated images (no ID shift).
 Against this backdrop, consistent T2I generation has recently emerged as a focal point of growing interest \citep{hollein2024viewdiff, wang2024oneactor}.

 Methodologically, existing approaches reduce ID shift in line with the paradigm of transfer learning~\citep{tang2024source}: Extracting invariance from given heterogeneous data.
 This requires prior knowledge of the complete target scenes, enabling the generative model to map different scene prompts into corresponding features~\citep{zhou2024storydiffusion,liu2025onepones} or image pseudo labels~\citep{avrahami2024chosen,akdemir2024oracle} for constructing such a diversified dataset.
-In practice, however, target scenes are not always available, for instance, in online cases, rendering this assumption unrealistic and limiting the practical applicability of these methods.
+In practice, however, target scenes are not always available\footnote{\changed{In real-world projects (e.g., films, games, or story creation), the full set of final scenes, their content, and their order are often refined and finalized over numerous iterative changes, making it impossible to know all subsequent scene contexts in advance.
+Efficiency dictates generating images online based on the current scene description, without the need for repeatedly re-generating all previous scenes (avoiding exponential complexity).}}, rendering this assumption unrealistic and limiting the practical applicability of these methods.
 Critically, the underlying cause of ID shift with T2I models remains largely unclear.

 In this work, we consider that the scene plays a context role that would influence the characterization of identity, called {\em scene contextualization} (Fig.~\ref{fig:crosstalk-phenon}), causing ID shift.
-This arises because a T2I model is predominantly trained on natural images with a specific data distribution (e.g., caws often appear on the green fields but not in the sea).
+This arises because a T2I model is predominantly trained on natural images with a specific data distribution (e.g., cows often appear on the green fields but not in the sea).
 Consequently, the generated images are constrained to satisfy such internalized priors.